besanson/MLcompetition/README.md

 NN,GBM,DL)

 10/10 Third meeting: We decided to:
 1) Use the following methods SVM, GBM and RF.
 2) Add new features.
 3) The output would be:
-    *Report written in RMD telling: i) Introduction ii) Description on the data iii) Methods iv) Result v) Conclusion.
+    -*Report written in RMD telling: i) Introduction ii) Description on the data iii) Methods iv) Result v) Conclusion.
-    *Powerpoint Presentation on the Feature Creation.
+    -*Powerpoint Presentation on the Feature Creation.